Martingonn/SentinelXP/README.md

 <br>*|---|Pefile-2017.8.1
 <br>***Note: install all of these packages manually***, as Python 2.7 has broken SSL compatibility and is unable to install the packages itself.
 This is how I did it.
 <br>Test using *__pyinstaller --version__*
-<br>NOTE: As of writing, it is unknown if Python 2.7 scripts compiled using Pyinstaller 3.5 on Windows 11 work on Windows XP.
+<br>NOTE: As of writing, it is unknown if Python 2.7 scripts compiled using Pyinstaller 3.3 on Windows 11 work on Windows XP.
+Pyinstaller 3.5 abandoned due to various problems.
 <br>**Build tools on Windows XP**
 <br>You will need:
 <br>Pyinstaller (for compiling .py into .exe),